fbpx

 Preventing Oral Health Damage from Vaping

 To help prevent damages caused by a vape, it is important to maintain outstanding oral hygiene and ensure you visit a dentist near you for cleanings and checkups.
 Brush your teeth twice daily and use dental floss to help remove additional bacteria.
 Finish the routine with a mouthwash to ensure no harmful bacteria are left behind.
-Getting a checkup and dental cleaning in Calgary twice a year is essential to promote good oral health.
+Getting a checkup and dental cleaning in NE Calgary twice yearly is essential to promote good oral health.
 Patients who vape or smoke cigarettes may require more frequent visits, which their dentist can determine.

 Are you tired of searching Google for “dental cleaning near me” and not finding a quality dental clinic to visit?
 Don’t worry; we are here to help!
 Totally Dental offers various services to promote your oral health and ensure your smile is in good shape even while working on quitting your vaping habit.
 Contact us today to book your appointment, and our friendly staff will be happy to guide you and help you take care of your oral health.